PAX X EGX schedule is up, detailing the nine days of gaming goodness

 PAX Online and EGX Digital have teamed up this month to bring you PAX X EGX, a joint show we here at RPS have been affectionately referring to as “Pax Eggs”.
 Starting Saturday, you’ll be able to feast your eyes on nine days of round-the-clock streams – from live Let’s Plays and competitive tournaments, to developer panels and podcasts.
 We’ll be there doing some fun stuff, as will our corporate siblings from sites like Dicebreaker.
 Oh also, all of the panels are free, and it’ll have demos too.
 So yeah, come hang out!

 You can see the full schedule for the event right here.
-Sessions are split across 11 different livestreams and many will run concurrently, so it’s probably a good idea to take a quick look now to plan out all the ones you want to catch.
+Sessions are split across 11 different livestreams and some will run at the same time, so it’s probably a good idea to take a quick look now to plan out all the ones you want to catch.

 It’d be rude of me not to immediately plug the live edition of the Rock Paper Shotgun Electronic Wireless Show podcast.
 Alice B, Nate and Matthew will be discussing the theme “living a normal life”, because life hasn’t been very normal this year, really.
 I think it’s mostly an excuse for them to talk about the Sims, but you can find more details on that one over here.